 Having this status means that you will not have to pay income taxes on the money that you receive.
-It also means that you will have to submit your taxes for review by the IRS every year (through the form 990).
-The IRS then makes sure that you are using any funding that you re receiving for its intended charitable purpose.
-Most major donors (especially private foundations and corporations) will not consider making a gift to an organization that is not recognized by the IRS as a not for profit organization.
+It also means that you will have to submit your taxes for review by the IRS every year (through Form 990).
+The IRS then makes sure that you are using any funding that you are receiving for its intended charitable purpose.
+Most major donors (especially private foundations and corporations) will not consider making a gift to an organization that is not recognized by the IRS as a not-for-profit organization.
 Below are some commonly asked questions about 501 c 3 status.

-If all the laws and code interest you, then consider jobs with the IRS discussed in our Government Employment section.
+If all the laws and codes interest you, then consider jobs with the IRS discussed in our Government Employment section.

 How can my organization apply for 501 c 3 status?

 Before you being the process of filing for 501 c 3 nonprofit status, it is important to note that the process can take weeks, even months, to complete.
 The sooner you begin the paperwork, the better.
 If this is your first time filing tax documents, you may want to enlist the help of a legal professional.
 But if you are comfortable moving forward alone, here are the basic steps that you should take.